Restaurants in Downtown and the French Quarter

 Worth the queue: Sausage biscuit

 Second State Coffee in Charleston roasts single-origin beans and runs five cafes since 2012, formerly Black Tap.
-Roastery and training centre in the North Charleston Navy Yard.
+Located in Downtown.
+Open daily 07:00-17:00.

 Tip: The Beaufain Street flagship is the original cafe.
 Five locations citywide; check the website for the closest.